awsclemj/Notes/AWS/CloudFormation/Functions.md

 !Join [ ":", [ a, b, c ] ]
 ```

-* Both of the above would output the value "a\:b\:c"
+* Both of the above would output the value `"a:b:c"`